Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, creating a balanced level of difficulty.
-The informed clues are specific, the misinformed clues are ambiguous, and the fake clues successfully target the wrong answers.
+Overall, the clues are well-structured.
+The informed clues are strong, the misinformed clues are acceptable but could be stronger in their ambiguity and relevance to food, and the fake clues are very effective in misdirecting towards the wrong answer.

 ---